 ./md.sh <target directory>

-Alternatively, the script may be given two arguments, pointing to the input file and output file paths respectively.
+Alternatively, the script may be given two arguments consisting of the input and output file paths respectively.

 ./md.sh <input md> <output html>